 Inside: Celebrating the entire season with special activities can take the focus and pressure off the gifts and Christmas morning.
-Choose from fifteen easy Christmas traditions to celebrate all season long.
-They are pretty simple to make it easier for tired parents to implement!
+Choose from fifteen simple Christmas traditions to start this year that are super easy for tired parents to implement!

 We have five kids, whose ages currently range from twelve down to two.
 We homeschool, and I work from home part-time.
 It probably goes without saying that we’re tired, y’all, and if you’re a parent reading this, I bet you are, too.

 My mom was supposed to make Christmas cookies with the kids the day after Thanksgiving.
 It started to snow, so she left in a hurry without being able to make the cookies.

 I absolutely understand needing to get home safe, but you guys, the anxiety kicked in something fierce at the thought of doing it all by myself.
 There’s something about the sugars and the flour and the dough and the kids under five.

 Now, I did manage to suck it up and persevere through supervising cutting out and decorating five batches of cookies.
 And it wasn’t as bad as it could have been in years past with a baby on one hip and two other kids under five as well.